XML-Comp/XML-Comp/README.md

 $ XML-Comp -doc html -original path/to/It -translation path/to/It
 ```

+OBS: This is not required, by default It's comparing all `.xml` files that are encountered.

 #### XML-Comp CLI Usage (needed Go 1.7+)
 ```shell
 $ git clone github.com/XML-Comp/xml-comp